Botany Field School

 - Learn to sight-recognize plant families important in the Idaho/Pacific Northwest/Intermountain West regions.

-- Learn to identify unknown plants using keys and regional floras.
+- Learn to identify unknown plants using keys, regional floras, and other resources.

 - Learn how to make plant collections for scientific use.